 "...to ensure that your data pages are totally corruption free... run DBCC CHECKDB on a regular basis."

-Schedule regular restores and run DBCC CHECKDB with the SQL DBA Bundle.
+Schedule regular restores and run DBCC CHECKDB with SQL Backup Pro.

 The most effective way to ensure that your data pages are totally corruption free is to run